Stasher Bag Ramen Hack

 Instant ramen... but make it vegan and more earth friendly! 🥢

-In case you didn’t know, your Stasher bag can handle high heat temps up to 425°F, making it safe for boiling and microwaving, too.
+In case you didn’t know, your Stasher bags and bowls can handle high heat temps up to 425°F, making it safe for boiling and microwaving, too.
 When it comes to ramen, this means options — you can add hot water and let your noodles cook, or throw it all in the microwave for a quicker meal.

 - 1 pack ramen noodles (with or without gluten)